rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 it so that we can add text to `content` as before, but note that `DraftPost` does not have a `content` method defined!
 So we've enforced that all posts start as draft posts, and draft posts don't have their content available for display.
-Any attemt to get around these constraints will be a compiler error.
+Any attempt to get around these constraints will be a compiler error.

 #### Implementing Transitions as Transformations into Different Types